This policy relates to Part 5 of the NSW Residential Tenancies Act 2010.

 The purpose of this policy is to outline the processes for ending a tenancy.

-This policy applies to all Southern Cross Housing (SCH) managed rental properties.
+This policy applies to all SCH managed rental properties.

 Tenancies may end for different reasons, including: